Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The difficulty level is just right, as it requires a basic understanding of the topic and some critical thinking to distinguish between the clues.
-The clues are not too easy or too hard, making it a challenging but not frustrating experience.
+**Reasoning:** The informed clues are strong enough to point towards Animation, while the fake clues provide decent misdirection.
+The misinformed clues are a bit too weak, which slightly reduces the overall difficulty from a perfect 3.5-4.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.0/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments